 A one-semester algebra-based electric circuit analysis course for majors in Telecommunications, Computer and Instrumentation Technology, as well as others requiring an introduction to both DC and AC signal driven circuit analysis of series, parallel and series parallel resistive circuits and series RC circuits.
 Topics include: voltage, current, resistance, Ohm's law, Kirchoff's Voltage and Current laws, voltage and current dividers equations, power, capacitance, a brief introduction to inductance, RC time constant circuits, capacitive reactance and impedance, superposition, Thevenin, Norton, Theorems, computer analysis, and an introduction to troubleshooting.
 Lab teaches use of digital multimeters, analog VOM, power supplies, dual-trace oscilloscope, function generators, and an introduction to computer generated circuit analysis using Multisim, the concept of circuit loading and meter frequency limitations.
-Fall semester only.
 Three class hours, four laboratory hours.

 Prerequisite: High school algebra with some trigonometry or MTH 135.